univention/provisioning-api/tests/chart/nats/README.md

 # Unittests

-This folder contains a set of unit tests which cover the behavior of the chart `common`.
+This folder contains a set of unit tests which cover the behavior of the charts.

 ## Requirements

 - `docker compose` has to be set up and working

 ## How to run this manually